WeiHuang05/Weihuang05.github.io/index.md

 ### News

-* 12/2023 I will be attending [NeurIPS](https://nips.cc/) from 10/12/2023 to 17/12/2023 at the New Orleans Ernest N. Morial Convention Center.
+* 12/2023 I will be attending [NeurIPS 2023](https://nips.cc/) from 10/12/2023 to 17/12/2023 at the New Orleans Ernest N. Morial Convention Center.
 Feel free have a chat if you're there.

 * 10/2023 I will be attending [IBIS2023](https://ibisml.org/ibis2023/cfp/) from 29/10/2023 to 01/11/2023 in Kitakyushu.
 Feel free have a chat if you're there.